azdavis/azdavis.net/src/simple-js-game/index.md

 Shudder!
 Global variables!
 Fortunately, some of them will never change, i.e., they're actually global _constants_.
-Those aren't as bad, since it's really _changing_ global variables one should worry about, since it's hard to know the state of your program at any given point when you have lots of stuff changing at once.
+Those aren't as bad, since it's really _changing_ global variables one should worry about.
+That's because it's hard to know the state of your program at any given point when you have lots of stuff changing at once.

 ```js
 // some constants (warning: hard-coded in other files like style.css).